Here’s a suggested 3 weeks itinerary in the Philippines, which includes the provinces Ifugao, Palawan, Cebu and Siargao.

 If you want to explore more of the Philippines, I recommend exploring the rest of Mindanao Region aside from Siargao.
 Mindanao has a lot of interesting nature attractions, culture & history, and just as importantly great food!

-Here’s an estimate of expenses, including updated rates on activities.
+Here’s an estimate of expenses, including updated rates on activities (Updated as of 2021).

 |Accommodation||Homestays cost as cheap as P500-700|